My hen has stopped laying what do I do?

 What scraps can I feed and will they replace layers pellets?

 To prevent the spread of disease it is illegal to feed any meat products or kitchen/catering waste to any livestock, including poultry.
-It is also important to avoid the temptation to indulge your birds in food manufactured for humans as not only are the levels of salt and sugar in some of these extremely high and potentially harmful to hens, but anything that is intended for human consumption and has come from your kitchen would be classed as catering waste and therefore illegal to feed.
+It is also important to avoid the temptation to indulge your birds in food manufactured for humans as not only are the levels of salt and sugar in some of these extremely high and potentially harmful to hens, but anything that is intended for human consumption and has come from your kitchen would be classed as catering waste and therefore illegal to feed as part of your birds’ diet.

 What advice can you give for feeding pet birds?